 Have you ever wanted to take a cruise that only visits ports in the United States?
 Unless you’re traveling with a small-ship cruise line, you’re likely out of luck.
-A nineteenth-century law aimed at protecting US interests is the reason why.
+A nineteenth-century law (the PVSA) aimed at protecting US interests is the reason why.

 However (with only one exception), all of the large cruise ships operating in US waters are flagged in other countries, even though several major cruise lines are based in the United States.